tazzben/EconScripts/Simulations/Python/EG Statistic/README.md

 By using a simulation of firm sizes (using a lognormal distribution) and specified geographic regions, standard deviations and employee head count, we can compute the critical regions for the Ellison & Glaeser statistic.
 In the process, it also calculates Herfindahl values and provides critical regions.

+## NOTICE (2019) ##

+Modernized versions of this software have been developed at [CasseySmithCV](https://github.com/tazzben/CasseySmithCV) (python module) and [CasseySmithCLI](https://github.com/tazzben/CasseySmithCLI) (command line tool).
+These updated versions produce the same results as the older code presented here, but take advantage of changes in the python language and the increased prevalence of multi-core processors.
+Thus the code executes substantially faster.
+For new projects, we recommend you use the newer version.

 ## Usage ##

 You must specify five input files [option switch in brackets]: